Please study the 15 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-A computer failure which aborts an application or freezes an operating system.
+a computer failure which aborts an application or freezes an operating system

 USA